 Best Hawaiian Desert: Shave Ice

 Shave ice is a popular local treat.
-It's Hawaii's version of the snow cone.
-Matsumoto Shave Ice on the North Shore and Waiola Shave Ice in Honolulu are the two most famous places, and you'll see lots of little shops selling it throughout the island.
+It’s Hawaii’s version of the snow cone.
+Matsumoto Shave Ice on the North Shore and Waiola Shave Ice in Honolulu are the two most famous places, and you’ll see lots of little shops selling them throughout the island.

-Trust me -- that's no snow cone.
+Trust me — that’s no snow cone.

 Oahu Shopping